12 Ways To Stop If You’re Always Expecting The Worst

 Another important thing to note is that it’s impossible to have a plan for every possible scenario.
 You can be prepared for a few scenarios, but some of them will never have a plan because there are infinite possibilities of the way things can unfold.
 Your mind may be trying to get you “prepared” for each one of them, but then again – it’s impossible and all you’re doing is stewing in the same soup over and over again.

-Some things can’t be changed no matter how much you worry about them, so don’t start in the first place.
-If there’s nothing you can do about a particular thing or situation, accepting the fact and letting it go will help you to stop creating more pain than it is.
+Some things can’t be changed no matter how much you worry about them.
+If there’s nothing you can do about a particular thing or situation, accepting the fact and try to focus on calming your mind and body.
+Letting it go will help you to stop creating more pain than it is.
 Whatever happened, happened, but there is no need to keep expecting the worst or to imagine that things will only go south from now on.

 Do a brain dump and get all of your thoughts about the situation down on paper.
-This will help you find solutions and figure out what is really happening.
-It might feel intimidating at first, yes – it’s scary to look your mind in the eye (it’s like concentrating your attention on the pain and fear your feeling).
+This will help you to find solutions and figure out what is really happening.
+It might feel intimidating at first, yes – it’s scary to look your mind in the eye (it’s like concentrating your attention on the pain and fear you are feeling).
 However, after laying it all down, you might find yourself feeling relieved, or even shifting your mindset to something positive already.
-That’s how powerful it is looking at your thoughts from aside.
+That’s how powerful it is to look at your thoughts from aside.

 If you’re not a fan of journaling your thoughts out, you can also try creating a plan for the absolute worst possible scenario.
-For example, if you expect to lose your job because you failed a project, sit down, and write a plan of things you can do if it actually happened.
-This can help you to see that the scenario you fear may not be THAT bad and that you can actually cope with whatever happens.
+For example, if you expect to lose your job because you have failed a project, sit down, and write a plan of things you could do if it actually happened.
+A plan can help you to see that the scenario you fear may not be so bad and that you can actually cope with whatever happens.